Jacar mascot — reading along A laptop whose eyes follow your cursor while you read.

 2. Rolling deployment replacing Calico node by node (the app must tolerate the brief per-pod reconnection).

-3. Validation of existing network policies — syntax is similar but there are subtle differences.
+3. Validate existing network policies: syntax is similar but there are subtle differences.

 4. Gradual activation of advanced features (Hubble, encryption, L7 policies) after stabilisation.

-Organisations like Datadog, Adobe, Bell Canada, and AWS itself in their EKS service have documented successful migrations.
+Organisations including Datadog, Adobe, Bell Canada, and AWS itself in their EKS service[5] have documented successful migrations.

 Conclusion

-Cilium isn’t just another CNI: it’s an architectural shift putting eBPF at the center of Kubernetes networking.
-For large clusters or with advanced security/observability requirements, it’s hard to justify not adopting it.
-For small clusters, the recommendation is to know the project and be prepared for the transition when growth justifies it.
+Cilium isn’t just another CNI: it’s an architectural shift putting eBPF at the centre of Kubernetes networking.
+For large clusters or with advanced security and observability requirements, it’s hard to justify not adopting it.
+For small clusters, the recommendation is to know the project and be ready for the transition when growth justifies it.